pedrozudo/oru-dgx/README.md

 Note: if you have never logged in to the Data Factory, your personal directory does not exist yet.
 In this case you will first have to login using the webinterface.
 The steps are described in the next section.

 ### 3. Running Code on the DGX Machine
- Let's assume you have some code and data in the `~/mount/datafactory/AGI` directroy and you want to run your algorithm on the DGX Machine now.
+ Let's assume you have some code and data in the `~/mount/datafactory/AGI` directory and you want to run your algorithm on the DGX Machine now.
 Here is what you have to to.

  1. Go to [horizon.oru.se](https://horizon.oru.se/portal/webclient/#/launchitems), look for `oru.aiqu.se` and login.
 You will end up in a dashboard looking like this:
  ![image](images/dashboard.png)